MJoergen/qnice_cpu/doc/README.md

 0x0000, R0` that each take two clock cycles, then a sequence of identical instructions `MOVE @R0, @R1` that again take two clock cycles each.
-The final part contains alternating instructions `MOVE 0x0000, R0` and `MOVE @R0, @R1`, and this sequence of two instructions take a total of three instructions to execute.
+The final part contains alternating instructions `MOVE 0x0000, R0` and `MOVE @R0, @R1`, and this sequence of two instructions takes a total of three instructions to execute.
 So the pair of instructions are faster than the sum of each individual instruction, because the instruction and data memories are operating simultaneously.